nats12/react-js-styled-components-quickstarter/README.md

 # React Styled Components Quickstarter

-Do you often use create-react-app combined with styled-components for your React web apps?
+🤔 Do you often use create-react-app combined with styled-components for your React web apps?

 [**nod here**]

-Cool, me too!
-And I find that I tend to set up my projects using the same structure over and over again.
-So why not clone a repo that's already structured in this way!
+Cool, me too! 🚀 And I find that I tend to set up my projects using the same structure over and over again.

+ So I've created this quickstarter repo following that same structure for a quick and easy clone!

 ## Structure
-After installing a fresh copy of create-react-app, I did the following:
+After installing a fresh copy of create-react-app, the following was added:

-1. Installed styled-components and added some theme files:
--- `colours.js`
--- `devices.js`
--- `sizes.js` (used in devices)
--- `index.js` (for exporting our theme)
+- Files for your colours & breakpoints! 📱💻
-2. Wrapped our app in a `ThemeProvider` using the above theme.
+- A `ThemeProvider` to wrap around your app using the above styles 🎨
-3. Added some global styles.
+- Some global styles using `createGlobalStyle` 🌍
-4. Created a __\__tests____ directory for all tests.
+- A __\__tests____ directory for your tests. ✅

 That's it!